h365chen/cicd-as-autograder/docs/src/more_secure/prevent_changing_ci_yml.md

 ## Validate that students are prevented from running their own `.gitlab-ci.yml` files

-We can try change the current `.gitlab-ci.yml` under the `starter` repo.
-However, GitLab will not use it to create the pipeline.
+We can try modifying the current `.gitlab-ci.yml` file in the `starter` repository.
+However, GitLab will not use it to create the pipeline if `CI_CONFIG_PATH` is set.

-For example, let's change the `.gitlab-ci.yml` in the `starter` repo as:
+For example, let's update the `.gitlab-ci.yml` file in the `starter` repository to modify the previous two-stage pipeline into a single-stage pipeline.

 ```yaml
 welcome: